bansaltushar92/waggle_dance/multiple_bee/README.md

 -v directory with videos to train.
 Each video should be less than 20000 frames -m pickle file name for saving the model
 -a annotation files.
 For each video name 'vid.MP4' use name 'vid_annot.csv'

+## Human Annotation Software

+The software used for performing human annotations was <https://physlets.org/tracker/>